MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-virtual.md

 ms.date: 04/18/2024
 ---

-# Deploy a virtual Azure Stack HCI, version 23H2 system
+# Deploy a virtual Azure Local, version 23H2 system

 [!INCLUDE [applies-to](../../hci/includes/hci-applies-to-23h2.md)]

-This article describes how to deploy a virtualized single server or a multi-node Azure Stack HCI, version 23H2, on a host system running Hyper-V on the Windows Server 2022, Windows 11, or later operating system (OS).
+This article describes how to deploy a virtualized single node or multi-node Azure Local, version 23H2 instance on a host system running Hyper-V on the Windows Server 2022, Windows 11, or later operating system (OS).

-You need administrator privileges for the Azure Stack HCI virtual deployment and should be familiar with the existing Azure Stack HCI solution.
+You need administrator privileges for the Azure Local virtual deployment and should be familiar with the existing Azure Local solution.
 The deployment can take around 2.5 hours to complete.

 > [!IMPORTANT]
-> A virtual deployment of Azure Stack HCI, version 23H2 is intended for educational and demonstration purposes only.
+> A virtual deployment of Azure Local, version 23H2 is intended for educational and demonstration purposes only.
 Microsoft Support doesn't support virtual deployments.

 ## Prerequisites